HERA-Team/hera_mc/docs/developer.md

 a new redis.rdb file must be created on `redishost` on site which contains an example of the new data and added to the repository by overwriting the existing redis.rdb in the `test_data` folder.

+## Testing onsite without a schema change
+This is required for PRs.
+First clear it with the observing team.
+Then run `git fetch` (not pull!) to get the info about your branch onto the machine.
+Then checkout your branch onsite and install the new branch with `pip install --no-deps .`.
+Run the tests with `pytest`.
+Then put things back as they were by checking out the main branch and installing it with `pip install --no-deps .`.

 ## Hosting a redis server for testing